 After your report is processed, the police will assign you a case number and will contact you if there are any updates.
 There is always the chance that someone will find your engagement ring and hand it over to the police!

 After you completed your police report, you can contact your insurance company and file an insurance claim.
 Your engagement ring may be covered by:

 - Jewelry insurance

 - Homeowners insurance

 Be sure to check all of your insurance policies to see if they cover lost engagement rings.
 Depending on your insurance, you will either receive cash or your insurance company will provide payment to a jeweler for a replacement ring.
 The replacement engagement ring will be similar in cost to the ring you lost.
-Unfortunately, you are not guaranteed to get back what you originally paid for your engagement ring, regardless of how expensive it was.
+Unfortunately, you are not guaranteed to get back what you originally paid for your ring, regardless of how expensive it was.

 If you have standard renters or homeowners insurance, you will likely receive around $1,000 to $2,000 for your engagement ring because it is considered a “non-essential” household item.
-However, if you applied for an extension (also known as a rider and floater) specifically for your engagement ring with higher coverage, you will receive more back.
+However, if you applied for an extension (also known as a rider and floater) specifically for your ring with higher coverage, you will receive more back.